eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/go_live.md

 Current registration behavior:

 * `WalletKitController` registers documents through `DocumentRegistrationManager`.
-* Registration is only attempted on iOS versions where the API is available.
+* Registration is only attempted on iOS 26 and later where the Digital Credentials API is available.
 * Only CBOR documents are registered (`document.docDataFormat == .cbor`).

 Production validation: